-To investigate the variability of the estimated focal mechanisms, we first calculated the principal axis directions of the double-couple seismic moment tensor derived from focal mechanism for each event.
-To quantify the level of similarity of any two focal mechanisms, we calculated the 3D Kagan rotation angle between principal axis directions of both events (Kagan, 1991; Kagan, 2007; Tape and Tape, 2012).
-Low values of Kagan angle (<20°)

-suggest that focal mechanisms of two events are similar.
-To further group events into families with similar source mechanisms, an unsupervised classification of the 191 events was performed using a hierarchical cluster analysis based on the similarity of estimated Kagan rotation angles.
-Thus, the measurement of proximity PR of any two focal mechanisms was defined as a distance metric where $\theta{ij}^{rot}$ is a matrix containing the estimated rotation angles between any focal mechanism pair ij.
+To investigate the variability of the estimated focal mechanisms, we first calculated the principal axis directions of the double-couple seismic moment tensor derived from the focal mechanism for each event.
+To quantify the level of similarity of any two focal mechanisms, we calculated the 3D Kagan rotation angle between the principal axis directions of both events (Kagan, 1991, 2007; Tape and Tape, 2012).
+Low values of the Kagan angle (<20°) suggest that focal mechanisms of two events are similar.
+To further group events into families with similar source mechanisms, an unsupervised classification of the 191 events was performed using a hierarchical cluster analysis based on the similarity of estimated where $\theta{ij}^{\text{rot}}$ is a matrix containing the estimated rotation angles between any focal mechanism pair ij.
 In the following, the dendrogram tree based on the hierarchical clustering was used to separate focal mechanisms into different families.